himaloy007/MBSTU-SDG-Activities-2026/README.md

+Perfect 👍 — here’s the **fully updated and integrated README file**, formatted consistently, clearly sectioned, and aligned with your earlier structure (narrative + references + SDG summary).

+---

 # MBSTU-SDG-Activities-2026

 This repository documents various initiatives and activities at **Mawlana Bhashani Science and Technology University (MBSTU)** that align with the **United Nations Sustainable Development Goals (SDGs)**.
-These activities reflect the university’s dedication to education, research, innovation, inclusiveness, and community well-being.
+These activities demonstrate the university’s commitment to education, research, innovation, inclusiveness, and community well-being.

 ---